 Like other states, New York allowed vehicle owners to display specialty license plates promoting a message or cause.
 However, DMV's then-Commissioner Raymond P. Martinez denied the application.
 He referred to a previous denial in 1998 when DMV said carowners could not "promote or display politically sensitive messages" on New York license tags-which could provoke "road rage."

-The foundation, which was as-
+The foundation, which was assisted in the lawsuit by the Alliance